 09 of 10

-For nearly 40 years, the town of McKinney has hosted Home for the Holidays, a festive Christmas event in historic downtown.
-It's complete with live entertainment, food galore, and a chance to finish all that holiday shopping in one place.
+For nearly 40 years, the town of McKinney has hosted Home for the Holidays, a festive Christmas event in historic downtown on the weekend following Thanksgiving.
+It's complete with live entertainment, food galore, and a chance to finish all your holiday shopping in one place.
 Kids will love the petting zoo, photos with Santa, arts and crafts, costumed characters, Ferris wheel, carousel, SnowZilla, and Frosty's train.
-Don't miss the tree lighting ceremony at 6:15 p.m. on Friday on the MPAC lawn.
+You also won't want to miss the tree lighting ceremony at 6:15 p.m. on Friday on the MPAC lawn.

 10 of 10

 Don't miss North Texas' largest choreographed holiday lights and music show.
 Christmas in the Square, located in Frisco, features more than 175,000 lights and is visited by more than 750,000 people each year.
-Experience this beautiful attraction by car, foot, or carriage ride.
+You can experience this beautiful, free attraction by car, foot, or carriage ride every night from 6 to 10 p.m. through the end of the year starting on Thanksgiving night.